 American Studies 101: America Then and Now

-Professor Imani Perry, Center for African American Studies
+Professor Naomi Murakawa, Center for African American Studies

 This course introduces students to a series of significant episodes and events in America’s past and present in order to take stock of America as it exists now.
 Because our present moment incorporates a variety of histories, images, and global processes, the course will examine a diverse and fascinating selection of signature ideas, concerns, and debates that have made the nation what it is today and that promise to play an important role in shaping its future.